+Using the two smallest elements (the ones that were sanded), slide them into the driven element bracket (as depicted by the red in the image above).

 Slide the coaxial cable through the PVC pipe up through the first hole at 70mm, pulling the side without the connector through the 205mm hole you had drilled earlier.
+This is shown through the blue line in the image below: